progress/JSDO/readme.md

 # JSDO
 The JSDO is a JavaScript implementation of the CDO Specification published by Progress Software Corporation.
 The JSDO is a free and open-source full-featured implementation that can be used in web, mobile web and hybrid mobile apps.
-This project only accepts contributions via Pull Requests and only the project moderators can check in to the main repository branch.

 ### Documentation
 Progress® Data Objects, which include the JSDO on the client, represent the Progress-released implementation of Cloud Data Objects.
 For more information on the latest release, see the <a href="https://documentation.progress.com/output/pdo">Progress Data Objects Guide and Reference.</a>

-### Testing
-Mocha tests have been added to the `test` folder for developers to test their contributions to the JSDO.
-They can be run by running `npm install` to install the necessary dependencies and then running either `npm test` or `mocha` from the root directory of this project.

 ### JSDO and OpenEdge compatibility
 | JSDO version | OpenEdge version |